sourcegraph/openctx/provider/jira/README.md

 [OpenCtx](https://openctx.org) context provider for bringing Jira context into code AI and editors.

-Features:

-- By default, displays the recent issues that are assigned to you, you've created, or you've commented on
-- Searches issues based on title, summary, or issue key (PROJ-123)

-Issue context included:

-- URL
-- Summary
-- Description
-- Subtasks

 ## Usage

 [Create an API token](https://id.atlassian.com/manage-profile/security/api-tokens) and then configure your OpenCtx client to use this provider: